Daniel-KM/Omeka-S-module-Access/README.md

 * From the zip

-Download the last release [AccessResource.zip] from the list of releases, and uncompress it in the `modules` directory.
+Download the last release [Access.zip] from the list of releases, and uncompress it in the `modules` directory.

 * From the source and for development:

-If the module was installed from the source, rename the name of the folder of the module to `AccessResource`.
+If the module was installed from the source, rename the name of the folder of the module to `Access`.

 ### Configuration of the web server